rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 ## Working with Ensign
 The idea behind working with Ensign is as follows:

 - You write code that **publishes** data to a topic.
-If you are a data engineer, this is the equivalent of creating an ETL job that pulls data from an API and inserts it into a table.
+This is the equivalent of the data engineer's task of creating an ETL job that pulls data from an API and inserts it into a table.
 - You write code that **subscribes** to the same topic.
 If you are a data analyst or a data scientist, this is the equivalent of querying a table to get the data that you need for your analytics or machine learning project.

 The Ensign database provides some powerful advantages:

 - There is no need to define a schema ahead of time like you need to in a relational database.
-- You can store data in many common formats such as JSON, Avro, Parquet, even Pickle!
-This gives you the ability to version control models with ease!
+- You can store data in many common formats such as CSV, JSON, Avro, and Parquet.
+You can even store Pickles, which gives you the ability to version control models with ease!
-- You can perfrom real-time analytics - and it is easier than you think!
+- You can perform real-time analytics - and it is easier than you think!
 - There is no custom tooling required.
 Once you set up an Ensign account and download your API keys, you can install and use `pyensign` just like you would any standard Python library to write and run your code.

 ## Building the application